 International climate summits are complex.

-Here at the UK COP26 team, we wanted to make it as easy as possible to understand what COP26 was and what the UK team was working to achieve.
+Here at the UK COP26 team, we’ve made it as easy as possible to understand what happened at COP26 and what the UK team worked to achieve.

-These are a few helpful sources of information to get you started:
+These are a few helpful sources of information:

 - The negotiations process